 Remember, you aren’t the only one writing your story.
 The voices of your followers, customers, and employees are all part of creating the reputation that defines your story.
 You want to make sure their experiences with your brand–your product design, website experience, newsletter updates, etc.–match the story you want to tell.

 If you’re not sure what your story is yet, you might be wondering how exactly you can figure that out.
 And you’re in luck.
-We wouldn’t be Pittsburgh’s top brand marketing agency if we didn’t have the answer for you.
+We wouldn’t be a top branding agency if we didn’t have the answer for you.